FactorioCalc/FactorioCalc/docs/guide.rst

 Working with Blueprints
 =======================

-FactoroCalc provides support for converting a blueprint of a factory into a `Group` for further analysis with a few minor limiations.
+FactorioCalc provides support for converting a blueprint of a factory into a `Group` for further analysis with a few minor limitations.
 For example, furnaces in blueprint will be converted, but since they don't have a fixed recipe, you will need to tell the convert function what recipe to use or manually set the recipe afterwards.